Originally published 2/08/17.

 Does your dog have the winter blues?
 Training games are a great way to keep your dog’s brain busy when boredom sets in.
 Playing games together will strengthen your bond, too!
-Adapted from the popular new book Gamify Your Dog Training by Terry Ryan, the following “Do It Yourself” craft game emphasizes targeting behavior and cue discrimination.
+Adapted from the popular book Gamify Your Dog Training by Terry Ryan, the following “Do It Yourself” craft game emphasizes targeting behavior and cue discrimination.

 - A clear, dry, empty beverage bottle with a mouth wide enough to allow food to pass through the opening